 You may want to select a mattress firmness based on your sleep position.
 Options range from soft/plush to firm, with medium-soft and medium-firm options in between, and you’ll want to be sure the mattress is supportive enough to keep you comfortable throughout the night.

-When choosing a new mattress, third-party certifications ensure the product has been tested for consumer safety.
-For example, foam mattresses with CertiPUR-US certification are free of heavy metals, ozone depleters, and other potentially harmful chemicals.
+When choosing a new mattress, third-party certifications ensure the product has been tested for consumer or environmental safety.
+For example, foam mattresses with CertiPUR-US certification are free of heavy metals, ozone depleting chemicals, and other substances of concern.
 Similarly, Greenguard Gold-certified mattresses have met strict chemical emissions standards.

 You'll want to consider the breathability of your new mattress, especially if you're a hot sleeper.
 While foam mattresses can be too warm for some people, you can choose one made with open-cell or ventilated foam for better breathability.
 For added comfort, you can also opt for a mattress with a breathable cover.